This Day In Writing History

 Most of Collins' novels and novellas would first appear in serialized format in the pages of Dickens' weekly literary magazine, All The Year Round.
 Collins' younger brother, Charles Allston Collins, would marry Dickens' daughter, Kate.

 Throughout his life, Wilkie Collins suffered from rheumatic gout, a form of arthritis.
-To relieve the pain, he frequently took laudanum (opium tincture) and became severely addicted to it.
-He began experiencing delusions and came to believe that he had a subjective doppelganger, whom he called "Ghost Wilkie."
+To relieve the pain, he often took laudanum (opium tincture) and became severely addicted to it.
+He experienced delusions and came to believe that he had a subjective doppelganger whom he called "Ghost Wilkie."

 Opium use and addiction would play a part in his most famous novel, which is considered the first major detective novel in English literature.
 Published in 1868, it was called The Moonstone.